A hearty broccoli cauliflower cheese soup loaded with chunky add ins. Using a few varieties of sausage as well as bacon really ups the flavor!

 - 1 1/2 pounds sausage sliced & quartered

 - 1 1/2 pounds cauliflower cut in florets

 - 1 cup chicken bone broth

 - 1 cup sharp cheddar cheese grated

-- 5 slices bacon cooked to crisp and chopped
+- 5 slices no sugar bacon cooked to crisp and chopped

 - 1/4 teaspoon mustard seed

 - salt & ground black pepper to taste